 Resident and non-resident hunters born on or after Jan.
 1, 1961 must successfully complete a hunter education course prior to purchasing a hunting license.
 Hunter education courses certified or mandated by any state wildlife agency or Canadian province are accepted.
 Hunter education is not required to purchase an Apprentice Hunting License or a Three-day Hunting & Fishing license.
-Hunter education is not required to hunt on one’s own land or land of a parent or guardian (blood or dependent relationship) residing in the same household.
+Hunter education is not required to hunt on one’s own land or land of a parent or guardian (blood or dependent relationship residing in the same household, or to hunt pen raised game birds on licensed shooting preserves that provide specified hunter education instruction.
 Contact your local DNR Law Enforcement Office or (770) 761-3010 for course information or register at gohuntgeorgia.com.

 Anyone who completed a Georgia hunter education course can obtain a replacement card online at gohuntgeorgia.com or call 800-864-7275 (outside Atlanta) or 770-389-7275 (in Atlanta) Monday–Friday from 8 a.m. to 8 p.m. and Sunday 9 a.m. to 5 p.m. for information.

 Hunters under age 16 are not required to complete a hunter education course; however, a child under age 16 must be under “Direct supervision” or “directly supervised”, which means uninterrupted, unaided visual contact and auditory communication of a child by an adult.
 All children under sixteen years of age shall be accompanied by and under direct supervision of an adult eighteen years of age or older when hunting.
 It is unlawful for an adult to permit their child or ward (under age 16) to hunt without adult supervision.
 Exception: Hunters 12–15 years old may hunt unsupervised after successfully completing a hunter education course.
-Special restrictions may apply: see WMA Q&A and Federal Lands.
+Special restrictions may apply.

 Hunters age 16–25 must present a Hunter Education Card when purchasing a season hunting license and must possess the card while hunting.